Loans

 Federal Loans

-• Once we receive the information requested above, we will be able to determine how much you are eligible to borrow.
+Once we receive the information requested above, the Office of Graduate Financial Aid will be able to determine how much you are eligible to borrow.

 Entrance Counseling/Interview and Master Promissory Note(s)

 Once a Federal Loan has been approved and processed, you must complete an Entrance Counseling/Interview.
 The interview is required by the federal government to be sure that student borrowers understand the terms and conditions of the loans.
 You will also need to complete and sign a Master Promissory Note.
-Please note that if you borrow both the unsubsidized loan and the GradPlus Loan, a Master Promissory Note must be completed for each loan.
 You will receive instructions on how to complete the Entrance Counseling/Interview and the Master Promissory Note at a later date.
 Your loans cannot be disbursed without completing these requirements.
-You can access the Entract Counseling/Interview and Master Promissory Note at StudentAid.gov.
+You can access the Entrance Counseling/Interview and Master Promissory Note at StudentAid.gov.

 Private Loans